FACT CHECK: Trump's Claims About 'Record Clean' U.S. Air

 Just how clean is the air in the United States right now?

-It depends on what's being measured and even then, context matters.
+It depends on what is being measured, and even then, context matters.

 Trump was responding to a question about climate change, so let's first take a look at greenhouse gas emissions.

-Carbon emissions from the United States have declined in recent years, but they are certainly not at their lowest level.
+Carbon emissions from the U.S. have declined in recent years, but they are certainly not at their lowest level.

-The latest numbers from the World Bank show U.S. carbon emissions at levels last seen in the mid 1990s.
+The latest numbers from the World Bank show U.S. carbon emissions at levels last seen in the mid-1990s.
 Emissions were much lower in the 1980s and earlier decades.

-Energy-related emissions fell 0.9 percent in 2017 compared to a year earlier, and were 14 percent below 2005 levels, according to the U.S. Energy Information Administration.
+Energy-related emissions fell 0.9 percent in 2017 compared with a year earlier and were 14 percent below 2005 levels, according to the U.S. Energy Information Administration.

 The drop in emissions is attributed to a number of factors including state and federal regulations and more use of natural gas, which is less carbon-intensive than coal for power production.